 STEP 4: Family and Kansas State Polytechnic community support:

-- The Associate Dean of Undergraduate Studies will contact family or alleged victims, if warranted.
+- The Associate Dean of Undergraduate Studies or the Student Services Manager will contact family or alleged victims, if warranted.

 - If the situation warrants, support for the family may be provided and a university liaison designated.